-Sponsored by Hollins University, the Nancy Thorp Poetry Contest is in its fifty-second year.
+Sponsored by Hollins University, the Nancy Thorp Poetry Contest is in its fifty-third year.
 The contest awards prizes for the best poems submitted by young women who are sophomores or juniors in high school or preparatory school.

 What are the prizes?